AdobeDocs/experience-manager-65.en/help/sites-deploying/monitoring-and-maintaining.md

     * **Minimum number of versions**
       Set the minimum number of versions (for each node) that you want to keep.
 Leave empty to not use this setting.

-    * **Maximun version age**
+    * **Maximum version age**
-      Set the maximun version age in days (for each node) that you want to keep.
+      Set the maximum version age in days (for each node) that you want to keep.
 Leave empty to not use this setting.

    Then **Save**.